plone/plone.app.contentlisting/plone/app/contentlisting/tests/integration.rst

     >>> realfrontpage.appendViewAction()
     ''

-By altering portal_properties, we can make this true for Documents
+By altering the configuration registry, we can make this true for Documents

     >>> registry = portal.portal_registry
     >>> registry['plone.types_use_view_action_in_listings'] = [str(frontpage.portal_type)]